If you are on a budget or live a frugal life, can you be eco friendly too?

 If you are concerned about the environment and want to do your bit, these are exactly the same tips you could chose to fulfill that aim.

 I want to reassure you that being frugal doesn’t mean you can’t be eco friendly too.
-Indeed if you look through the list below you will probably recognise many things you do naturally as a frugal person.
+Indeed if you look through the list below you will probably recognize many things you do naturally as a frugal person.

 But you are also doing your bit for the environment by being frugal.
 Its a win win situation.